alexandre-k/procps/README.md

 ## TODO

+- [ ] Log everything from processes
+- [ ] Complete the integration of functions with the command line interface
+- [ ] See the logs from the web interface
+- [ ] Start, restart and stop from web interface
 - [ ] Improve documentation
 - [ ] Add tests
 - [ ] Ease the use of function by accepting not only string but the